thebigcrafter/KygekTagsShop/README.md

 API code can be seen [here](https://github.com/Kygekraqmak/KygekTagsShop/blob/master/src/Kygekraqmak/KygekTagsShop/TagsActions.php).\
 Please regularly check the changelogs for any changes in the API in future versions.

+# Contributing

+Help us by contributing or translating KygekTagsShop plugin.
+To add translation, fork the KygekTagsShop plugin repo and copy the `en.yml` file inside `resources/lang` directory to the language code.

+Don't forget to create a [pull request](https://github.com/Kygekraqmak/KygekTagsShop/pulls)!

 # Upcoming Features

-- Multiple languages
 - Commands to buy and sell tags and more
 - And much more...

 # Additional Notes

 - See **For Developers** tab for API guide.
-- Join the Discord [here](https://discord.gg/CXtqUZv) for latest updates from Kygekraqmak.
+- Join our [Discord server](https://discord.gg/CXtqUZv) for latest updates from KygekTeam.
-- If you found bugs or want to give suggestions, please visit [here](https://github.com/Kygekraqmak/KygekTagsShop/issues) or DM KygekDev#6415 via Discord.
+- If you found bugs or want to give suggestions, please [create an issue](https://github.com/Kygekraqmak/KygekTagsShop/issues) or join our Discord server.
-- We accept any contributions!
-If you want to contribute please make a pull request in [here](https://github.com/Kygekraqmak/KygekTagsShop/pulls).
+- We accept all contributions!
+If you want to contribute, please [make a pull request](https://github.com/Kygekraqmak/KygekTagsShop/pulls).

 <!-- Icons made by <a href="https://www.flaticon.com/authors/kirill-kazachek" title="Kirill Kazachek">Kirill Kazachek</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a> -->